will-rigney/ddmock-ios/README.md

 2. Framework should be added in `output/DDMockiOS`

+3. Drag `output/DDMockiOS/` into project root folder

+4. Create a new run script in the target build phase and add

+`python "${SRCROOT}/DDMockiOS/init-mocks.py" "<path_to_mock_files_directory>/mockfiles"`

-3. Follow Getting Started steps
+5. Follow Getting Started steps

 ## Getting started

-1. Drag `output/DDMockiOS/` into project root folder

-2. Create a new run script to target build phase and add

-`python "${SRCROOT}/DDMockiOS/init-mocks.py" "<path_to_mock_files_directory>/mockfiles"`

-3. Add `DDMock.shared.initialise()` to AppDelegate
+1. Add `DDMock.shared.initialise()` to AppDelegate

-4. Add `DDMockProtocol.initialise(config: ...)` to networking library
+2. Add `DDMockProtocol.initialise(config: ...)` to networking library

 e.g.